enyone/blog/_drafts/2017-01-07-Randomness-in-systems.md

 Also time should be taken into account as calculating power comes cheaper day by day.
 Things that are too expensive to predict today can be cheap enough tomorrow.
-Thus unpredictable system must stay unpredictable enough also
+Thus unpredictable system must stay unpredictable enough also in the future, not forever but long enough in relation to value.

-This is true analogy to information security as data has always a value and if it is encrypted using algorithms that are relaying randomness (and most often are) it is only a matter of time and energy when the random event behind this encryption will be predicted and data to become public.
+_This is pure analogy to information security as data has always a value and if it is encrypted using algorithms that are relaying randomness (and most often are) it is only a matter of time and energy when the random event behind this encryption will be predicted and data to become public._

 Randomness in operating systems
 ---